Home Resources Condenser Mic vs. Dynamic Mic – Use Cases Considered

 These tend to do a better job of catching transients and other high-frequency information.

-They will tend to have a bit more “air” to their sound and often have less coloration than large-diaphragm microphones.
+They typically have a bit more “air” to their sound and often have less coloration than large-diaphragm microphones.

 An SDC is also better at handling high SPL levels because of its smaller, stiffer, and therefore more rigid diaphragm.
 What is SPL?